IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset_rule.html.markdown

           - `action` (Optional, String) Action of the rule.
     - `position` (Optional, List).
 You can use only one of the before, after, and index fields at a time.
 It is used to update the positing of the existing rule.
       - `index` (Optional, String) Index of the rule to be added.
-      - `before` (Optional, String) Id of the rule before which new rule will be added.
+      - `before` (Optional, String) ID of the rule before which the new rule will be added.
-      - `after` (Optional, String) Id of the rule after which new rule will be added.
+      - `after` (Optional, String) ID of the rule after which the new rule will be added.

 ## Attribute reference